bkupidura/nfc2mqtt/README.md

 * reader - `nfcpy` readder path
 * authenticate_password - password used to `authenticate` and `protect`.
 If you change that, you will need to rewrite **ALL** tags.
 For `write_tag` MQTT endpoint please provide old `authenticate_password`.
 It can be generated with [fernet token](#generate-fernet-token).
 * encrypt_key - Fernet token used to encrypt tag content.
 If you change that, nfc2mqtt will not be able to decrypt tags with previous `encrypt_key`.
 You will need to rewrite **ALL** tags.
 This can be helpfull if you lost tag with `valid_till: 0` .
 It can be generated with [fernet token](#generate-fernet-token).

+### Security
+All tags "created" by nfc2mqtt are protected from reading on NFC tag level. `authenticate_password` is used for that.
+Tag can be still cloned and proably readed, but all data stored physicaly on tag is encrypted with [symmetric cipher](https://cryptography.io/en/latest/fernet/) and secure.

+#### What does it mean
+You should assume that any tag lost or passed to stranger can be cloned and used in malicious way.
+Attacker will not be able to read decrypted content of yours NFC tag (`tag_id`, `valid_till`, `data`).
+Also attacker will not be able to change NFC tag content (he would need to know `encrypt_key`).

+So if you give yours petsitter NFC tag, with `valid_till` set to ex. `utcnow()` + `1 week`, this tag will work only for `1 week`, not longer.

+If you lost NFC tag with `valid_till: 0`, you should change `encrypt_key` in nfc2mqtt and rewrite all trusted tags with new `encrypt_key`.

+Tags should be treated as physcial lock keys.
+If you lost tag for 2h (in the wild, not in yours apartment), you should assume that tag is copromised, and you should change `encrypt_key`.

 ### Generate fernet token
 ```